ggventurini/python-deltasigma/README.md

 Richard Schreier, Gabor C. Temes, *Understanding Delta-Sigma Data Converters*, ISBN: 978-0-471-46585-0, November 2004, Wiley-IEEE Press

-is an excellent resource on the topic.
+is *probably the most authoritative resource on the topic*.
+Chapter 8-9 show how to use the MATLAB toolkit and the observations apply also to this Python port.
 Links [on amazon](http://www.amazon.com/Understanding-Delta-Sigma-Converters-Richard-Schreier/dp/0471465852), [on the Wiley-IEEE press](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-0471465852,miniSiteCd-IEEE2.html).

 *I am not affiliated with neither the sellers nor the authors.*